|Phil Arington -|

 Coach Danny resides in Loveland with his wife, Megan and son, Dylan and daughter Layne.

-Professionally, Coach Aaron is a Senior Business Analyst in the Business Analytics and Intelligence department of Prasco Laboratories in Mason, Ohio.
+Professionally, Coach Aaron is a Senior Business Analyst in the Business development department of Prasco Laboratories in Mason, Ohio.